phalcon-orphanage/docs/en/tutorial-basic.md

 }
 ```

 If you click the _Register_ button again, you will see a blank page.
+We will be adding a view a little later that provides useful feedback.
+But first, we should work on the code to store the user's inputs in a database.

-The name and email input provided by the user should be stored in a database.
-According to MVC guidelines, database interactions must be done through models so as to ensure clean object-oriented code.
+According to MVC guidelines, database interactions must be done through models to ensure clean, object-oriented code.

 ## Creating a Model
 Phalcon brings the first ORM for PHP entirely written in C-language.
 Instead of increasing the complexity of development, it simplifies it.